What Will be Open in Taipei During Lunar New Year 2025?

 A yellow Chinese dragon standing on a beam and three levels of people in a hotel lobby look down on it.

 On New Year’s Day, you can see dragon and lion dancing at a few locations in Taipei.
 The best one is at Grand Hyatt Hotel (book rooms here) near Taipei 101.
-This usually takes places at 11 AM on Chinese New Year Day (Feb 10) and is free for the public.
+This usually takes places at 11 AM on Chinese New Year Day (Jan 29) and is free for the public.

 It starts with firecrackers and dragon dancing in front of the hotel, then moves into the lobby for the lion dancing (above photo).
-This is an excellent activity for kids, and the lions usually through candies around.
+This is an excellent activity for kids, and the lions usually throw candies around.

 Enjoy the Lantern Festival